nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 **Performance:** In a two-month trial, fume hoods utilized about 33% less energy post-FRED installation, translating to an estimated 3.3 tCO2e saved per hood.
 This implies a potential 3% energy reduction at a building scale.

-**Open Source:** FRED is open source!
+**Open Source:** FRED is open source.
 Instructions for creating your own FRED are available [here](https://github.com/nrmkirkwood/FumeHoodFred).

 Notably, an [analogous device](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8560830/) and a [start-up company](https://thelichenlab.com/) have been developed by MIT researchers, which further corroborates the effectiveness and viability of such a device.